devosoft/Empirical/paper.md

 <!-- todo add more explanation of emp::Ptr and its rationale -->

-Because of poor support for built-in runtime safety checks, C++ developers typicaly use an external toolchain to detect and diagnose runtime violations.
+Because of poor support for built-in runtime safety checks, C++ developers typically use an external toolchain to detect and diagnose runtime violations.
 Popular tools include Valgrind, GDB, and runtime sanitizers.
 <!-- (Perhaps, to some degree, this rich toolchain ecosystem enables the ongoing lack of support for such checks within the standard language.) -->
 Although this tooling is very mature and very powerful, there are fundamental limitations to the runtime violations it can detect.